Luxury Tours in Greymouth

 2. See the Punakaiki Pancake Rocks, Hokitika Gorge or Other Highlights on a Guided Tour

 Pairing quite nicely with visiting Greymouth by train, Explore West Coast enables you to see the West Coast must-sees on a small-group tour.
 Join knowledgable guides for a journey north to the Punakaiki Pancake Rocks along the Great Coast Road where you’ll have lots of opportunities to stop for photos.
 Alternatively, head south to explore the milky blue waters of Hokitika Gorge and walk the West Coast Treetop Walk.
 They also offer private bespoke tours built around the attractions you want to see.
+Learn more about Explore West Coast on Viator and Tripadvisor.

 Location: Tours begin from the Greymouth i-SITE/Greymouth Railway Station, 164 MacKay Street or from your Greymouth accommodation.